CZ-NIC/respdiff/respdiff/README.rst

 Qprep
 -----
+Tool ``qprep.py`` reads list of queries and stores wire format in a new LMDB environment specified on command line.
+Two input formats are accepted: text and PCAP.

-Tool ``qprep.py`` reads list of queries in text format ``<name> <RR type>`` from standard input and generates wire format for the queries.
-The wire format is stored in LMDB.
+Text format is list of queries in form ``<name> <RR type>`` and is read from standard input, one query on one input line.

-Right now it hardcodes EDNS buffer size 4096 B and DO flag set.
+When generating wire format from text, the tool hardcodes EDNS buffer size 4096 B and DO flag set.
 Future versions might allow some query customization.

+Second accepted format is PCAP file.
+The tool copies wire format from Ethernet frames containing IP v4/v6 packets with UDP/TCP transport layer on port 53 if QR bit in DNS header is not set.
+Packets on port 53 which cannot be parsed as DNS packets are copied verbatim into the database.

 Orchestrator